MgHtinLynn/fazwaz-test/Answers to technical questions.md

 - For track down a performance issue in production, yes I have an experiences for these issue
   - Firstly, I have to check sentry if we are using sentry log.
 If not , we can use other platform.
   - Second, I have to do analysis of issue and find root-cause.
 For performance, I have to check N+1 Query issue in Laravel using some tools (Laravel Debug-bar Or Prod Database server (SQL or Postgresql etc)).
 Because most of the laravel dev knew these problem.
-  - Third, provide the solution for it, if very urgent, have to release first for short-term solutions and then find the long-term solutions for it.
+  - Third, provide the solution for it, if very urgent, have to release first for short-term solutions (Egar loading) and then find the long-term solutions for it.

 # Task Estimation